davidlj95/ngx/projects/ngx-meta/e2e/README.md

 #### Sample apps

-Use the `ngx-meta/e2e/a*: build & serve` run configurations to build the library, clean the app cache and serve it.
+Use the `ngx-meta/e2e/a*: build & serve` WebStorm run configurations to build the library, clean the app cache and serve it.
+Only the latest major version of Angular will be there for maintenance reasons.
+Feel free to create your own local ones.

 #### E2E tests